 (b) That within five years the Trustees will have available the sum of fifteen thousand pounds at least for the purpose of erecting all necessary buildings on and improving the said area,

-and thereupon the Senate may, with the consent of the Governor, set apart for the purposes of the College an area of University land not exceeding five acres.
+and thereupon the Senate may, with the consent of the Governor, set apart for the purposes of the College an area of University land not exceeding 2.03 hectares.

+[Section 3 amended: No. 8 of 2009 s.
+127.]

 4. Grants of such land

 If, within five years from the date of the Governor’s consent as aforesaid, the Council of the College satisfies the Senate that: —